superedge/superedge/docs/components/tunnel.md

           [mode.edge.stream.client]                     # gRPC client component
-            token = "6ff2a1ea0f1611eb9896362096106d9d"  # Authentication token for access to tunnel-cloud cert = "../../conf/certs/ca.crt"            # The ca certificate of the server-side certificate of the gRPC server of tunnel-cloud is used to verify the server-side certificate dns = "localhost"                           # The ip or domain name signed by the gRPC server certificate of tunnel-cloud servername = "localhost:9000"               # The ip and port of gRPC server of tunnel-cloud logport = 7000                              # The listening port of the http server for log and health check,use (curl -X PUT http://podip:logport/debug/flags/v -d "8") to set the log level channelzaddr = "0.0.0.0:5000"               # The listening address of the gRPC channlez server, used to obtain the debugging information of gRPC
+            token = "6ff2a1ea0f1611eb9896362096106d9d"  # Authentication token for access to tunnel-cloud cert = "../../conf/certs/ca.crt"            # The ca certificate of the server-side certificate of the gRPC server of tunnel-cloud is used to verify the server-side certificate dns = "localhost"                           # The IP or domain name signed by the gRPC server certificate of tunnel-cloud servername = "localhost:9000"               # The IP and port of gRPC server of tunnel-cloud logport = 7000                              # The listening port of the http server for log and health check,use (curl -X PUT http://podip:logport/debug/flags/v -d "8") to set the log level channelzaddr = "0.0.0.0:5000"               # The listening address of the gRPC channlez server, used to obtain the debugging information of gRPC
         [mode.edge.https]